 When it comes to spiders, I’m not a huge fan.
 But there is just something about these critters that gets little ones excited.
-This paper plate spider web craft, and adorable pom-pom spider craft are perfect for preschoolers.
-(Related Post: 20 spider and web crafts)
+That’s probably why spider and web crafts are always popular this time of year.

 Paper Plate Spider Web Craft

 To make your own paper plate spider web you will need a hole punch, paper plates, and yarn.
 We used cake-sized plates, about 6 inches wide, but you can use full-sized paper plates, too.